Ambysoft logo

-How to Measure Anything 2nd Edition This survey was performed June through early September 2012 and there was 113 respondents.
+How to Measure Anything This open research into agility at scale was performed June through early September 2012 and there was 113 respondents.
 The survey was announced in my June 2012 DDJ article Disciplined Agile Change Management.
 The primary goals of the survey were to find out whether people are attempting to apply agile at scale (they are), whether they are succeeding at doing so (they are), and whether some are also struggling to do so (they are).
 We looked at several way of working (WoW) tailoring factors .

 The Survey Results